contactraj-sharma/top-10-vulns-for-large-language-model/README.md

 ## Contribution 👋

 The first version of this list was contributed by Steve Wilson of Contrast Security.
 We encourage the community to contribute and help improve the project.
-If you have any suggestions, feedback or want to help improve the list, feel free to open an issue or send a pull request.
+If you have any suggestions, or feedback or want to help improve the list, feel free to open an issue or send a pull request.

 We have a working group channel on the [OWASP Slack](https://owasp.org/slack/invite), so please sign up and then join us on the #project-top10-llm channel.